newsuk/times-components/packages/jest-serializer/README.md

 A custom printer that works with `hoistStyle` and `rnw` which takes their accumulated "bag" of styles and prints them in a `style` block

+## Patterns and Practices

+As discussed in the blog post at the start of the document, there are currently numerous problems around "building trees" of React components and rendering them out nicely on both Native and Web platforms.
+Enzyme doesn't have the React Native adapter so using React Test Renderer tends to be your best bet.
+This doesn't give you "host" objects for the `replace` serializer leaving you with `jest.mock`.
+It's currently advisable to mock all your dependencies even if you have the best intentions with "integration" testing.
+They usually lead to a multitude of snapshot updates you don't care about which dulls your interest in reviewing them at the PR level with little benefit.

+For web using Enzyme with `mount` and a mixture of the `enzymeRenderedSerializer` and `enzymeTreeSerializer` should give you everything you need to start with.
+As with the curation of any snapshot, it's best to start with the raw output, then prune it iteratively to make sure you both don't miss something and/or can make informed decision on where you want to split your snapshots.

+[jest-lint](https://github.com/newsuk/jest-lint) should make your life a lot easier when it comes to deciding on when to "stop" or where to focus.
+It's particularly picky on the number of attributes on a JSX node which will force you to split your tests out.
+Try and find a natural split for the type of component and the type of attributes that are being spewed into the snapshot.
+For example, a component may have a number of functional `prop`s you care about and a collection of non-functional `prop`s.
+This would lead to a natural divide of functional and non-functional tests e.g. accessibility vs rendering vs style.

+It's particularly recommended to split out styling from rendering in tests due to the same "too many updates" problem.
+It's much more likely that the snapshots will be valued if they only update when they're supposed to and changing `padding` shouldn't change the snapshot test for "renders capital letters".
+It also highlights on a PR when a styling change is made and the style snapshot _is not_ updated to the reviewer.
+This would indicate it's not being correctly captured which can get lost with large "big picture" renders.

+Another pattern you want to look out for is repeated props throughout a snapshot which probably means they should be removed and onen test should represent them.
+It's discretionary but probably means the snapshots aren't focused on the tests enough.

+On Native you're likely going to want to use `minimalNative`, `flattenStyle` and `minimalise` to focus the given tests.

+On web you're similarly going to be looking at `minimalWeb`, `hoistStyle`, `minimalise`, and `rnw`.

+BE AWARE!
+Under the hood of `addSerializer` it's using `expect.addSnapshotSerializer`.
+There's no `expect.removeSnapshotSerializer` and they don't compose particularly well due to the various side-effects after they've been applied.
+While it is possible to get a coincidental balance of serializers at the test level (order very much dependent), try and run your desired serializers per test file for sanity.